ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/docker-fundamentals/introduction-to-docker.md

 ### The Catastrophe

+!!! warning
     What if Bob used the same operating system and dependencies as Adam, and the code worked on his computer?

 He would likely send it for production deployment.
 However, here's the challenge: We cannot ensure that the code will function properly on the production machine unless it is running the same operating system and has the required dependencies and libraries correctly installed.